ParallelSSH/parallel-ssh/doc/advanced.rst

 Neither SFTP nor SCP have a shell interface and no output is sent for any SFTP/SCP commands.

-As such, SFTP functions in ``ParallelSSHClient`` return greenlets that will need to be joined to raise any exceptions from them. :py:func:`gevent.joinall` may be used for that.
+As such, SFTP/SCP functions in ``ParallelSSHClient`` return greenlets that will need to be joined to raise any exceptions from them. :py:func:`gevent.joinall` may be used for that.

 Copying files to remote hosts in parallel